 - AuthorWilliam Ware

 Plans proposed recently by Government and supported by HM Revenue and Customs will see the amount of inheritance tax payable by individuals paying capital into trusts increase following the introduction of a change to the current seven year system.
-William Ware, Private Client Partner, explains what these changes mean for you and how you can prepare for the future.
+William Ware, Private Client Consultant, explains what these changes mean for you and how you can prepare for the future.